industrial-edge/simatic-ax-trace-diagnostics-getting-started/docs/Documentation.md

 ![Trace_Jobs_data_analysis_more_signals](graphics/Trace_Jobs_data_analysis_more_signals.png)

-If the plot needed to be updated, then click on the button Update.
+If the plot needs to be updated, then click on the button Update.

 ![Trace_Job_updating](graphics/Trace_Job_updating.png)